 Delbert "Del" Wilson

-A native of Craik, Del has been a fixture with the Pats, boasting a 25-year career with junior hockey in Regina.
-He began his hockey career as a goaltender for the Regina Abbotts in 1945 and the Pats from 1946 to '47 (when the Abbotts and Regina Commandos were joined).
+Del Wilson has been a fixture with the Pats, boasting a 25-year career with junior hockey in Regina.
+He began his hockey career as a goaltender for the Regina Abbotts in 1945 and the Pats from 1946-47 (when the Abbotts and Regina Commandos were joined).

-Del was part of a group of investors to purchase the Pats in 1970 and once again served as General Manager and President for another six seasons.
-Del left the Pats in 1980 but continued to be involved, serving as Chairman of the Board of the WHL for six years and Chairman of the Board of the CJHL.
+Del was part of a group of investors to purchase the Pats in 1970 and served as general manager and president for another six seasons.
+Del left the Pats in 1980 but continued to be involved, serving as chairman of the board of the WHL for six years and chairman of the board of the CJHL.
 He served one year as president of the WHL.

 He was Referee-in Chief for the WHL from 1980-82 and in 1995 retired as a scout for the Canadiens after 47 years (1948-'95).
 The Del Wilson Trophy is awarded annually to the top goaltender in the WHL.

 His accomplishments were many including winning 13 provincial Bantam titles, 12 Midget titles, eight Juvenile titles, and two Junior B titles.
 In addition, his clubs captured three Juvenile International titles in 1954, '56, and '58.
 In 1967, he led an All-Star team to a gold medal against the Russians in the Labatt Cup, and in 1973 led the Pats to a silver medal in the Ahearne Cup.
 In 1974, Del led the Pats to win the Memorial Cup.